AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 :::

-## How to reach the Low-level settings
+## How to reach Low-level settings

 :::caution